feathersui/feathersui-starling/documentation/help/markdown/header.md

 author: Josh Tynjala

 ---
-# How to use the Feathers Header component
+# How to use the Feathers `Header` component

 The `Header` component displays an optional title and a region on the left and right sides for extra controls (usually buttons for navigation).

 ## The Basics

-Let's start by creating a header with a title.
+First, let's create a `Header` control, give it a title, and add it to the display list.

 ``` code
 var header:Header = new Header();